 Although proven to be incredibly effective, it’s surprising how few companies, big or small, compile this type of document.
 T-shirt printing is only one area where it can be useful.
 A well-conceived and coherent brand DNA can make a huge difference to the success of your new range of printed clothing or custom merchandise, but it’s helpful in all sorts of situations.
 No sweat if you don’t have one and hadn’t envisioned needing such a thing to get a few tees printed.
 You can print t-shirts without one, but it doesn’t hurt to ponder what the real professionals do.
 Printing t-shirts and brand architecture work can well together.

 Before going any further, it’s worth pointing out that not everyone needs be overly bothered about brand DNA.
 If you’re having your company logo embroidered on a hoody, most of the design legwork is already there.
 Plus, we don’t need to go through every possible question for creating a great brand, let’s just look at some that might be relevant for printing perfect t-shirts and killer custom merch.

-Let’s hold it there.
+Let’s hold it there with printing t-shirts and brand architecture.
 It’s one of those topics that can be overwhelming.
 We’re lucky, here at Fifth Column.
 Being around for a long time has its benefits.
 Branding becomes more straightforward.
 We know who we are and are true to our roots.